 Archive Mode.
 Call EMERGE: Diverse Expressions of Queer Artistry ended on 5/27/24, 11:59 PM.
 Call settings are read only.
 See Current Open Calls

 Isabella Covert is a painter born in Milwaukee, Wisconsin in 2001.
-She received a BFA from the University of Wisconsin-Madison in 2023 and is currently a MFA graduate student and Graduate Fellowship recipient at the Savannah College of Art and Design.
-Covert’s paintings comment on the mental complexities women experience due to the state of reproductive rights in America, and the internal sensibility of feeling inside oneself.
-She has shown in group exhibitions in galleries across the US including Chicago, Illinois, Laguna Beach, California, Cincinnati, Ohio, and New York.
+She received a BFA from the University of Wisconsin-Madison in 2023 and is currently a MFA Candidate and Graduate Fellowship recipient at the Savannah College of Art and Design.
+Covert’s works comment on the mental complexities women and people who can become pregnant experience due to the state of reproductive rights in America through the lens of body horror.
+She has shown in exhibitions in galleries across the US including Chicago, Illinois, Cincinnati, Ohio, and Manhattan, New York.
 Covert currently lives and works in Savannah, GA.

 she/her